Best AI Code Review Tools in 2026: 7 Options Tested and Compared

 Qodo (formerly Codium, and built on the open-source PR-Agent) launched its 2.0 release in February 2026 with a multi-agent architecture and expanded context engine.
 It's the tool that takes code review most seriously as an engineering discipline.

 What it does well: Qodo runs 15+ specialized review agents covering bug detection, test coverage, documentation, changelog generation, and more.
 Its context engine indexes your entire codebase, dependency graph, and PR history to provide reviews that understand cross-service impact.
-On the Qodo benchmark (which, yes, Qodo created - grain of salt), it achieved the highest F1 score of 60.1% among seven competing tools.
+On the Qodo benchmark (which, yes, Qodo created - grain of salt), it reached the highest F1 score of 60.1% among seven competing tools.

 Where it falls short: At $30/user/month (currently discounted from $38), it's the most expensive option in this comparison after DeepSource's Team tier.
 The free tier caps at 30 PRs/month and 75 IDE credits, which is tight for even a solo developer on an active project.